bhauman/lein-figwheel/figwheel-repl/README.md

 much more gracefully than the current Figwheel REPL.

 It is also different in that it only evaluates code on a single client by default.
-You will still be able to choose to broadcast an eval op to all connected clients if you prefer.
+You will still be able to choose to broadcast an eval operation to all connected clients if you prefer.
 You can also provide a filter function when you create the Figwheel repl-env, to filter the connections to the set of connected clients you want an eval op to be sent to.